Offerings

 Consulting

 Rabbi May is a community builder.
 A rabbi, organizer, chaplain, and musician, she has worked in various group settings and knows what it takes to build a cohesive community rooted in values.
-After forming the Person of Color Havurah at Kol Tzedek Synagogue, she began consulting with Jews of Color around the country, supporting them in building their own havurot
+After forming the Person of Color Havurah at Kol Tzedek Synagogue, she began consulting with Jews of Color around the country, supporting them in building their own havurot.

 Rabbi May also has expertise in building community at the intersection of spirituality and politics.

-She has been doing this work as the inaugural rabbi of Mending Minyan.
+For four years Rabbi May did this work as the inaugural rabbi of Mending Minyan.
 She has consulted with Jews and Christians and is interested in working with people of all and no faith to explore the intersection of spirituality and politics.

 Rabbi May is available to consult about forming values aligned faith communities and decoupling Judaism from Zionism in your personal or communal practice.